 When I acquire a site I almost instantly turn the excerpts off for blog rolls/archives to avoid this issue.
 This is something that this website should do just to make sure Google doesn't see any of the pages as low-quality, duplicate content.

 Another mistake I see with the content is that the articles usually gather a lot of keywords into one article, for example, this page: https://homegymrat.com/best-weight-benches/

 If we google (incognito, always incognito!) "best olympic weight bench" we see the following

 Ok, Google is currently showing specific articles exactly targeting "best olympic weight bench", therefore, we should give this keyword it's own post.

 Overall, I'd say the quality of the articles is great but the keyword targeting could have been made better - this is both a positive thing and a bad thing.

 Positive means that it is something that could help the site grow greatly, and negative is that it could also make the current content rank worse and therefore you'd have a drop in your earnings - so for a quick flip, this is something you want to stay away from a bit.

 One could add Ezoic or Adsense to up the RPM of the site and therefore make more for each visitor you can get to the website.
-Currently, the site is too small to reach out to vendors and get extraordinary deals, so I'd personally stick with Amazon for a little until the volumes are up - then I'd experiment with other networks and even getting private deals done.
+Currently, the site is too small to reach out to vendors and get extraordinary deals, so I'd personally stick with Amazon for a little until the volumes are up - then I'd experiment with other affiliate networks and even getting private deals done.